isomerpages/imda-tradetrust/news-and-events/media-centre/_posts/2021-11-26-post-Video | Digitalising Cross Border Trade Flows by UOB.md

 seamlessly, enabling greater efficiencies and cost savings.
 In the pilot, our Singapore and Shenzhen clients saw the processing turnaround time reduced from a few days to within an hour!</p>
-<p>“Being at the forefront of connecting ASEAN with Greater China, UOB is
+<p>“<em>Being at the forefront of connecting ASEAN with Greater China, UOB is pleased to be part of IMDA’s TradeTrust digital utility that transforms conventional cross-border trade flows for greater efficiencies.
+We look forward to working with our clients from across the region to enhance their cross-border trade efficiency and to optimise their working capital with greater digital connectivity</em>.”
-pleased to be part of IMDA’s TradeTrust digital utility that transforms conventional cross-border trade flows for greater efficiencies.
-We look forward to working with our clients from across the region to enhance their cross-border trade efficiency and to optimise their working capital with greater digital connectivity.” – <em>Lay Hua So, Head of Group Transaction Banking, UOB</em>.
+– Lay Hua So, Head of Group Transaction Banking, UOB.</p>
-Read more: <a href="https://www.youtube.com/redirect?event=video_description&amp;amp;redir_token=QUFFLUhqbjI1cWJuOTF4dGFZazlrY0VaVXJJRG9wMVN2d3xBQ3Jtc0treGNzQi1XRV9FQkJQMDZEUlFKaTlURnZYQjhmcDBMSk5jb2U5clZEWlFNbWVTejl4WTFpNWFXczNkc244Mzh0NE5LcklDcEwwb25rMFBlUloxeFVCSkVHTlJGVnRlNE5BUlI2WnRqc2VxR0xWRXJpOA&amp;amp;q=http%3A%2F%2Fms.spr.ly%2F6046kceym&amp;amp;v=AadD7OQYtOg" rel="noopener noreferrer nofollow" target="_blank">http://ms.spr.ly/6046kceym</a>.</p>
+<p>Read more: <a href="https://www.youtube.com/redirect?event=video_description&amp;amp;redir_token=QUFFLUhqbjI1cWJuOTF4dGFZazlrY0VaVXJJRG9wMVN2d3xBQ3Jtc0treGNzQi1XRV9FQkJQMDZEUlFKaTlURnZYQjhmcDBMSk5jb2U5clZEWlFNbWVTejl4WTFpNWFXczNkc244Mzh0NE5LcklDcEwwb25rMFBlUloxeFVCSkVHTlJGVnRlNE5BUlI2WnRqc2VxR0xWRXJpOA&amp;amp;q=http%3A%2F%2Fms.spr.ly%2F6046kceym&amp;amp;v=AadD7OQYtOg" rel="noopener noreferrer nofollow" target="_blank">http://ms.spr.ly/6046kceym</a>.</p>